Mohammedabdalqader/DRL/Udacity-DRL-ND-Projects/p1_navigation/README.md

     (For Windows (64-bit) users) I have provided Unity enviroment for this Project for you, so you don't need to download it by yourself

-5. Create an IPython kernel for the drl (deep reinforcement learning) environment.
+6. Create an IPython kernel for the drl (deep reinforcement learning) environment.
     ```bash
     python -m ipykernel install --user --name drl --display-name "drl"
     ```

-6. Before running code in a notebook, change the kernel to match the `drl` environment by using the drop-down `Kernel` menu.
+7. Before running code in a notebook, change the kernel to match the `drl` environment by using the drop-down `Kernel` menu.

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+To get started with training your own agent you just need to follow the instructions which provided in each of these 3 Jupyter notebooks:

+- Navigation-Double_DQN.ipynb
+- Navigation-Dueling_DQN.ipynb
+- Navigation-Dueling_DQN-&-Prioritized_experience_replay.ipynb